 Q: Can you help children with their self-confidence?

 A: Few things are more rewarding than helping a child regain their sense of pride and confidence in themselves.
 Using guided imagery and their own vivid imagination, Hypnosis transforms their fears and anxieties.
 Children once again become the open, loving, adventurous beings they were meant to be.

 Q: Do children’s minds really ignore the “nots”?

 A: Absolutely.
 And they aren’t the only ones!
-The subconscious mind is the realm of imagination, which usually wins out against your conscious will power.
+The subconscious mind is the realm of imagination, which usually wins out against your conscious willpower.
 Children simply spend most of their day living in a state of imagination.
-When you tell them to not do something, their subconscious mind simply dismisses the “not” and focuses upon imagining the statement.
+When you tell them to not do something, their subconscious mind simply dismisses the “not” and focuses on imagining the statement.
 For example, if you say, “Don’t even think about going to the party,” you create in their minds something to think about.
 A more appropriate choice of words would be, “Focus on finishing your homework.”
-This works on self-talk as well, and it is a powerful tool to teach your children how to focus upon what they want, and avoid thinking about what they don’t want.
+This works on self-talk as well, and it is a powerful tool to teach your children how to focus on what they want and avoid thinking about what they don’t want.

 Q: Is hypnosis medically approved?